aosabook/500lines/template-engine/chapter.md

 In an interpretation model, parsing produces a data structure representing the structure of the template.
-The rendering phase walks that data structure, assembling the result text based on the instructions it found.
+The rendering phase walks that data structure, assembling the result text based on the instructions it finds.
 For a real-world example, the Django template engine uses this approach.

-In a compilation model, parsing produces some form of executable code.
+In a compilation model, parsing produces some form of directly executable code.
 The rendering phase executes that code, producing the result.
 Jinja2 and Mako are two examples of template engines that use the compilation approach.

 Our implementation of the engine uses compilation: we compile the template into Python code.
 When run, the Python code assembles the result.